wp-plugins/wp-3d-slice-box-slider/readme.txt

 == Description ==

-WP 3D Slice Box is a WordPress 3D image slider plugin that makes use of CSS 3D Transforms and provides a graceful fallback for older browsers that don't support the new Properties.
+WP 3D Slice Box is a WordPress 3D image slider plugin.
+Easy to use with slider Post type.

 = Shortcode Options =